keras-team/keras-io/examples/generative/md/adain.md

 trainer module.
 We compile the trainer module with the optimizer and the loss function and then train it.

-*Note*: We train the model for a single epoch for time constraints, but you will typically need to train it for at least 30 epochs to see good results.
+*Note*: We train the model for 30 epochs here, but you can reduce this for faster iteration.

 ```python